wttech/aet/documentation/src/main/wiki/RunningSuite.md

 ### Running suite with *aet-maven-plugin*

 **Important note**
 **`aet-maven-plugin` is deprecated and will be no longer supported.
-Expect it will be removed during next minor release.
+Expect it will be removed soon.
 Please use [[client script|ClientScripts]] instead or simply communicate with AET Web API to schedule your suite.**

 #### Requirements
 * Maven installed (recommended version - 3.0.4).
-* Proper version of AET Maven plugin installed.
 * Well-formed and valid xml test suite file available (described with details in [[Defining Suite|DefiningSuite]] chapter),
 * [`pom.xml`](#pomxml) file with defined *aet-maven-plugin* configuration (described below).